natebass/fe-openfresno.org-doc/README.md

 the [testing guide](https://openfresno.github.io/fe-openfresno.org-doc/?path=/docs/project-test--docs).

 > [!WARNING]
-> Critical tests should be included in the main website repository for use in the production website's CI/CD pipeline.
+> Critical tests should be included in the main website repository for use in the CI/CD pipeline.

 ## Resources